LewinGerber/MinecraftWeaponsMod/README.md

 This is the official page of the Minecraft weapons mod.
-This is a small Minecraft Modification which implements multiple different items to create more fun PVP battles.
+This is a small Minecraft Modification which implements multiple different items to create more intense PVP battles.
 We don't follow a specific theme when creating new items and just have fun with it.